 Reviewed by the Board of Management on Nov 23, 2021

 Initiated in 2008 under the leadership of Deacon Pitman Potter, the Neighbourhood Ministry (NM) continues to transform lives.
 It is a collaborative ministry to serve people living on our streets offered by the parishes of

-...to serve people living on our streets.
-Under the guidance of Rev. Dr. Pitman Potter, the Neighbourhood Ministry is in its 10th year of offering care, companionship and practical help to our most vulnerable neighbours living on the Westside streets and in marginalized conditions.
+Under a Board of Management, the Neighbourhood Ministry is in its 13th year of offering care, companionship and practical help to our most vulnerable neighbours living on Westside streets and in marginalized conditions.

-At its core, the NM continues its weekly street walks by volunteers who deliver packets of food & clothing to homeless individuals.
+At its core, the NM continues its weekly street walks by volunteers from the four churches who deliver packets of food & clothing to homeless individuals.
 Hundreds of packets are delivered each year.

-In late 2016, two new services were launched: The Mobile Care Unit (MCU) and the Angels Program.
+In 2017, two new services were launched: The Mobile Care Unit (MCU) and the Angels Program.
 NM ‘Angels’ are paired with clients who require extra support in accessing services for which they are eligible..